 - That’s it

-I recommend installing stuff I am using, but if you do not want install ruby and compass manually and you are “console hater” you can start with Web Workbench (it is using compass so ruby will be installed anyway).
+I recommend installing stuff I am using, but if you do not want to install ruby and compass manually and you are a classic console hater then you can start with Web Workbench (it is using compass so ruby will be installed anyway).

 Let’s rock - basic app